designthingy/designthingy-bootstrap-boilerplate/.github/CONTRIBUTING.md

     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [GPL 3.0 License](https://github.com/designthingy/designthingy-bootstrap-boilerplate/blob/master/LICENSE).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](https://github.com/designthingy/designthingy-bootstrap-boilerplate/blob/master/LICENSE).